▶️ LISTEN TO THIS ARTICLE

 Several open evaluation frameworks reduce the cost of building your own suite.

-HELM from Stanford measures seven metrics across 42 scenarios with full prompt-level transparency.
+HELM from Stanford measures a broad set of metrics with full prompt-level transparency.
 All raw data is publicly released.
 Their 2025 HELM Capabilities benchmark adds curated scenarios measuring specific language model capabilities.

-EleutherAI's LM Evaluation Harness is the most widely used open-source framework, serving as the backend for Hugging Face's Open LLM Leaderboard.
+EleutherAI's LM Evaluation Harness is a widely used open-source framework, serving as the backend for Hugging Face's Open LLM Leaderboard.
 It supports reproducible evaluations with publicly available prompts.

-LiveBench addresses contamination directly by refreshing questions every six months with delay-released datasets, minimizing the chance of training data leakage.
+LiveBench addresses contamination directly by refreshing questions every six months with delay-released datasets, which helps reduce the chance of training data leakage.

-Anthropic's Bloom, released in December 2025, automates behavioral evaluations through a four-stage pipeline.
-Claude Opus 4.1 achieves a Spearman correlation of 0.86 with human scores.
-Their cross-company evaluation pilot with OpenAI found sycophancy in all models from both companies, with delusional sycophancy especially common in Claude Opus 4 and GPT-4.1.
+Anthropic's Bloom, released in December 2025, automates behavioral evaluations through a multi-stage pipeline.
+Their cross-company evaluation pilot with OpenAI found sycophancy in models from both companies, with delusional sycophancy especially common in some runs.

 NIST's AI Risk Management Framework provides the governance layer: four core functions (Govern, Map, Measure, Manage) with a companion document specifically addressing generative AI risks.
-It's voluntary but increasingly referenced by procurement teams and regulators.
+It's voluntary and often referenced by procurement teams and regulators.

 What Actually Works

-The teams that make good model selection decisions share a pattern.
-They never trust a single benchmark.
-They cross-reference at least three to five independent evaluations.
-They build domain-specific test sets with 200+ examples minimum.
+The teams that tend to make better model selection decisions share a pattern.
+They rarely trust a single benchmark alone.
+They cross-reference several independent evaluations.
+They build domain-specific test sets with hundreds of examples when the decision is important.
 They run blind human evaluations for high-stakes decisions.
 They test on their actual production data, not academic benchmarks.
 They measure consistency across multiple runs.

-Benchmarks aren't useless.
-They're just not what the announcements claim they are.
-Use them as one signal among many, verify against your own data, and treat any leaderboard ranking as a starting point for investigation rather than a conclusion.
+Benchmarks are useful, but incomplete.
+Use them as one signal among many, verify against your own data, and treat leaderboard rankings as a starting point for investigation rather than a conclusion.

 Sources